• Skip to primary navigation

 • Preheat oven to 350°F/180°C.

-• Combine the jello with hot water and stir to fully dissolve Set aside until it comes to room temp.
+• Combine the orange gelatine with hot water and stir to fully dissolve Set aside until it comes to room temp.

 • Melt butter in a small saucepan, and crush the pretzels into small pieces.
 Add ¼ cup of sugar to the melted butter, and mix in the crushed pretzels.
 Remove from heat and press evenly into to a 9×13 pan.
 Bake for 10 minutes in a preheated oven.
 Allow the pretzel layer to cool completely.

 • In a bowl, combine cream cheese with sugar and beat with a mixer until fluffy.
-Then gently fold in the cool whip.
+Then gently fold in the whipped topping.

 • Spread the cream cheese mixture over cooled pretzel layer, making sure to spread all the way to the edges of the pan to seal in the pretzels.